|

 Although the Schreibmax could theoretically be attached to any lamp-based

-Enigma, it was intended for the Naval Enigma machine
+Enigma, it was intended for Naval Enigma machines

 (M3